Hardikmdn/Face_Detection/README.md

-# Deep Learning Face Recognition System

-A comprehensive face recognition system implementing state-of-the-art deep learning techniques with dual GUI interfaces (PyQt5 and Tkinter) for real-time face detection and recognition.

 ## Project Overview

-This project implements an advanced face recognition system that combines multiple face detection methods with deep learning-based recognition.
-The system is designed to be both accurate and efficient, with a focus on real-time performance and user-friendly interfaces.
+This project implements an face recognition system that combines multiple face detection methods using deep learning techniques,

 I developed this system to explore the practical applications of deep learning in computer vision, specifically focusing on face recognition tasks.
-The implementation demonstrates how different components (detection, embedding generation, and classification) can be integrated into a cohesive system with multiple interface options.
+The implementation demonstrates how different components (detection, embedding generation, and classification) combine to create a realtime face recognition model.

 ## What I Implemented